ArtHome12/vzmuinebot/README.md

 Optional.
 To specify service chat id - you can see it after add bot to group and send command /chat (/chat@yourbotname) `LOG_GROUP_ID=-100123...`

+# Localization
+The language resources for the interface are in the locale folder, reads at the start of the bot.
+To support a new language, create a file similar to existing ones with short name of new language.
+Default locale is "en".
+The interface language is determined by information from the telegram server (User/language_code field).
+And please make a pull request.

 # Service chat
 The bot has the ability to send messages about some actions to a special service chat: